-NYC aquarium & public waterfront is the theme of the challenge launched by the internationalarch out loud architects.
+NYC aquarium & public waterfront is the theme of the international challenge launched by arch out loud architects.

-New York City has seen rapid redevelopment that has capitalized places previously degraded.
+New York City has seen a rapid redevelopment that has been able to enhance previously degraded places.
 First of all the sites that have access to the waterfront.
-Most of the companies in these areas have private economic interests, concerned public value only when there is a direct return on their profit.
+Most companies in these areas have private economic interests, interested public value only when there is a direct return in their profit.

-If they are not considered part of the waterfront could be lost, with the constant return of people to the urban core, there is the need to create public infrastructure and cultural.
-In a city that is filled with numerous icons, parks, theaters and museums, an aquarium is one of the few types of public facilities do not exist within the surrounding area.
+If part of the waterfront is not taken into consideration it could be lost, with the constant return of people to the urban core, there is the need to create public and cultural infrastructures.
+In a city that is full of many icons, parks, theaters and museums, an aquarium is one of the few types of public facilities that does not exist within the surrounding area.

-On a site that runs along the East River and the Eleventh Street Basin in New York City, arch out loud proposes the creation of a public aquarium and the park to provide common space for the surrounding city. arch out loud proposes designers to experiment with conventional interpretations of this program and investigate how it can create a relationship with its context.
+On a site that runs along the East River and the Eleventh Street Basin in New York City, arch out loud proposes the construction of a public aquarium and park to provide common space for the surrounding city. arch out loud offers designers to experiment with conventional interpretations of this program and investigate how it can create a relationship with its context.